This document explains how to comply with Wisconsin's Open Meetings law.

 In addition, no ballot or vote at these meetings may be secret.

-The Office of Legal Affairs has prepared a set of "Frequently Asked Questions" concerning compliance with Wisconsin Open Meetings Law.
+The Office of Legal Affairs has prepared a document discussing compliance with Wisconsin Open Meetings Law.
 This site explains that departmental faculties and executive committees, and many other faculty or departmental committees created by state statute or university rule and order are covered by the open meeting requirements.

 Ad hoc or standing committees created by deans, directors, or department chairs to advise them as administrators are generally not governmental bodies and are thus not covered by these requirements.
 The guidelines also provide useful explanations of the Open Meetings Law definition of "meeting," "open session" and grounds and procedures for holding "closed session."